 This is a benefit for parents and carers of disabled children and young people, paid once a year – usually in October and November.

-The payment is £251.50 and you can get the Child Winter Heating Payment if you’re under 19, get certain benefits and live in Scotland.
-If you were expecting to get Child Winter Heating Payment automatically but haven’t got it, you should contact Social Security Scotland on mygov.scot.
+The payment is £255.80 and you can get the Child Winter Heating Payment if you’re under 19, get certain benefits and live in Scotland.
+Find more details at Social Security Scotland on mygov.scot.

 Find more information on government grants in our guide to energy bills help

-You may also get help via “Help to Heat” schemes which are designed to make homes warmer and cheaper to heat.
+In terms of what’s currently available, you may get help via “Help to Heat” schemes which are designed to make homes warmer and cheaper to heat.
 This funding isn’t delivered directly by the government, but through installers, local authorities, energy companies and other bodies.

 These includes the: